Last Updated: May 20, 2026

 Only the following is visible on the public review card: your name (according to the display preference you chose — full name, first name only, or anonymous), the rating, the review text, the content warning (if any), and the date.
 Your email address and IP hash are never shown publicly.

 Reviews submitted via a personal token sent to enrolled clients after a completed session are marked as verified.
-Reviews submitted through the public form (without a token) are marked as unverified.
+Reviews submitted through the public form require email verification but are still marked as unverifiedbecause email verification does not confirm that the author was a client.
 The label appears on each review card so readers can weigh them appropriately.

 You may remove your review at any time.
 Visit /reviews/remove to request removal.
 After publication we send a removal link to the email address you provided; if you lose that link, request a new one through the same page.